rdemolgen/SavvySuite/README.md

 The (size) parameter is the size of the chunks that the genome is split into.
 If you have targeted sequencing with three million reads and about 50% off target reads, then a chunk size of 200,000 is appropriate.
 It is sensible to process male and female samples separately if CNVs in the X/Y chromosomes are to be detected.
 If you have a lot of samples and SavvyCNV takes a long time, then please use the SelectControlSamples software described below.
 In addition, the following arguments can be provided:
 + -trans (transition probability) - This is the transition probability to use for the Viterbi algorithm.
 The default is 0.00001.
 To increase the sensitivity and false positive rate, increase this parameter.
-+ -cutoff (noise cutoff) - This is the noise threshold above which a chunk of the genome will be excluded from analysis.
++ -cutoff (noise cutoff) - This is the noise threshold above which a chunk of the genome will be excluded from the calculation of how noisy a sample is.
 The default of 0.25 is probably best in most situations.
 + -g - Switches on the generation of graphs for all samples that have a detected CNV.
 The generated graphs will be placed in the same directory as the *.coverageBinner file.
 + -a - The same as ```-g```, but produces a graph for every sample.
 + -cytoBands (file) - The location of a cytoBands file for the genome reference, for example downloadable from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz - this will be plotted in the graph behind the data.